farTooOld/3D_STEP-Colorizer-App/README.md

 location, simply Select the 'Select Part' in Drop-Down, you will be Prompted to locate a STEP file.

-Note: Selecting 'Select Part' is a User's tool for changing Colors on STEP files for testing, including the many STEP files provided by Kicad and elsewhere.
+Note: Selecting 'Select A Part' is a User's tool for changing Colors on STEP files for testing, including the many STEP files provided by Kicad and elsewhere.
 Thus, use with Caution as you many corrupt a good STEP file.
 Make a Backup!
 Also, you can have Both the included Parts and also Select Part from other